Sponsor your Spouse or Common Law Partner

 Sponsoring a same-sex or opposite-sex spouse or partner for Canadian permanent residency can be a long and exhausting process.

-Our spouse sponsorship lawyer in Toronto can ensure that your application will be processed correctly the first time, so that you and your spouse can avoid costly mistakes and start enjoying your life in Canada as soon as possible.
+Our Toronto spousal sponsorship lawyer, Ivan Steele, can ensure that your application will be processed correctly the first time so that you and your spouse can avoid costly mistakes and start enjoying your life in Canada as soon as possible.

 2017 Changes to the Spousal Sponsorship Program